rd977/Graph_Editor/README.md

 1:18 16/10/2020

 requirements : npm , node.js , and vis.js with all dependencies must be installed.
-some dependencies must be manually installed. working on adding them to package.json "dependencies"
+some dependencies must be manually installed.
+Working on adding them to package.json "dependencies".